-Saffron is an ancient spice known for its beautiful yellow colour and particular taste when cooked with other foods.
-Rich in flavour, golden coloured saffron is the most expensive spice in the world.
+Saffron is an ancient spice known for its beautiful yellow color and particular taste when cooked with other foods.
+Rich in flavor, golden-colored saffron is the most expensive spice in the world.

 The Saffron plant or Crocus sativus originated in the middle east.